Cache Miss Estimation for Non-Stationary Request Processes: Asymptotic Expansion

 Now, the strong law of large numbers yields that $\lim_{\CSz \to \infty} \FPTPoiss{\CSz}/\CSz = 1$ almost surely, and thus \eqref{eq:ave_nmiss_change_var2} strongly suggests to consider the scaling

 This scaling is quite natural, since Little's law (\cite[Section 3.1.2]{baccelli2013elements}) applied to the cache system yields that $\CSz = \CatArrRate \, \E{T^{\text{in}}_\CSz}$, where

 is the sojourn time of an object in the cache.
 Note that we do consider the objects without any requests as entering the system, but we set their sojourn time to $T_{\CSz}^{\text{in}} = 0$.
-As a consequence, the asymptotic analysis under the scaling~\eqref{eq:scaling} amounts to fixing the average sojourn time $\AveSojourn = \E{T_{\CSz}^{\text{in}}} = \CSz/\CatArrRate$ and the distribution of the canonical intensity function $\DocReqInt$ while letting $\CSz$ grow to infinity.